-- AWARNING! - This Co Alarm does not operate without working batteries.
-Removing the batteries, or failure to replace them at the end of their service - High temperatures, low temperatures, high humidity, impact or dropping can adversely affect LCD displays. - A CO Alarm measures the CO levels in the air.
-It will alarm if CO levels rise guickly (if the heat exchanger on your furnace breaks, for example), or if CO s consistently present (a slow CO leak on a fuel-burning appliance).
-This carbon monoxide alarm features a permanently installed sensor, three colored indicator lights, and an 85 dB alarm horn.
-It also has a silence feature to temporarily quiet the alarm horn.
+This CO Alarm does not operate without working batteries. ing the batteries, or failure to replace them at the end of their ervice life, removes your protection

+A CO Alarm measures the CO levels in the air.
+It will alarm if CO levels rise quickly (if the heat exchanger on your furnace breaks, for example), or if CO is consistently present (a slow CO leak on a fuel-burning appliance).
+This Carbon Monoxide Alarm features a permanently installed sensor and an 85 dB alarm horn.
+It also has a silence feature to temporarily guiet the alarm